yarisvt/tyk-docs/tyk-docs/content/reduce-latency/caching.md

 ## <a name="overview"></a> Overview

 Tyk supports various ways of caching requests.
-At its simplest level, Tyk can cache all safe requests, however you can also manually set exactly which endpoint patterns to cache, and if that doesn’t suffice, or you require more granular control, then you can enable upstream control and have your application tell Tyk whether to cache a request or not and for how long.
+At its simplest level, Tyk can cache all safe requests, however you can also manually set exactly which endpoint patterns to cache, and if that doesn't suffice, or you require more granular control, then you can enable upstream control and have your application tell Tyk whether to cache a request or not and for how long.

 ## <a name="global"></a> Global

-### Enabling caching via the API definition
+### Enabling Caching via the API Definition

 To enable caching in your API, within your API definition you will need to set the `cache_options` flags in the main body of the definition: